Infernal-Insights/Hashmancer/Server/README.md

 of workers are used to keep load balanced so tasks flow smoothly to available GPUs.

+An optional `LLMOrchestrator` component can load a local language model via `transformers` to suggest batch sizes and choose between the high and low bandwidth queues.
+Set `LLM_MODEL_PATH` in the environment to enable it.

 ---

 ## 🚀 Hashmancer Agent